 Blade grind refers to the way the steel is ground behind the edge of your knife.
 It can be described as the grind on the blade, from its back spine to its cutting edge.
 Here, the main grinds you’ll find are a full-flat grind, a hollow grind, a convex grind, a chisel grind, a Scandinavian (scandi) grind, and a saber grind.

 This property is more important than many people realize.
 Different grinds lend themselves better to different cutting tasks.
 Some are stronger but less suited to slicing, like the Scandinavian grind.
-Some are fit for cutting and slicing but are weaker, as the hollow grind.
+Some are fit for cutting and slicing but are weaker than the hollow grind.

 Another crucial knife component, the handle is what holds the blade.
 It’s best to select a knife with an ergonomic handle.
 The handle shouldn’t include anything that could interfere with your grip, especially if the knife is to be used in a more ‘survival’ type of situation.